Mystique (film character): First Class and joining the Brotherhood

+Original Earth-10005 variant

+Assassinating Bolivar Trask

-In the original timeline, a disillusioned Raven went to Paris in France in 1973 and assassinated Bolivar Trask, leading the US government to see the dangers of mutants and to approve Trask's Sentinel program as a response.
+In the original timeline, a disillusioned Raven went to Paris in 1973 and assassinated Bolivar Trask, leading the US government to see the dangers of mutants and to approve Trask's Sentinel program as a response.
 Furthermore, this leads to her being captured by government officials for scientific study, with her genome later being mapped out for use in the Sentinel program.

+Modern day

-In X-Men (2000), an older Mystique abducts anti-mutant senator Robert Kelly so that Magneto can execute his plan of mutating him in order to forcibly turn him into an ally, and as a trial for his Magneto's greater plan of mutating the world's political leaders.
+In X-Men (2000), an older Mystique abducts anti-mutant senator Robert Kelly so that Magneto can execute his plan of mutating him in order to forcibly turn him into an ally, and as a trial for Magneto's greater plan of mutating the world's political leaders.
 The plan is eventually foiled by the X-Men.
-In the sequel X2 (2003), Raven uncovers evidence of William Stryker's plan to build a second Cerebro and then helps Magneto escape his plastic prison by injecting a security guard with excess iron; the two allies then joins the X-Men in foiling Stryker's plan to use his own mutant son Jason to trick Professor X to telepathically slaughter the world's collective mutant population with Cerebro #2.
+In the sequel X2 (2003), Raven uncovers evidence of William Stryker's plan to build a second Cerebro and then help Magneto escape his plastic prison by seducing one of his guards in her human form and injecting him with excess iron; Mystique and Magneto then join the X-Men in foiling Stryker's plan to use his own mutant son Jason to trick Professor X to telepathically slaughter the world's collective mutant population with Cerebro #2.
 The plan is foiled thanks to Magneto's helmet which makes him immune to Jason's and the professor's telepathy.
 Mystique then leaves with Magneto.
-In X-Men: The Last Stand (2006), Raven has been captured by the government and is being held in a mobile mutant prison; this time Magneto saves her from imprisonment.
-She loses her powers due to a new "cure" against mutant powers, is abandoned by Magneto for that reason and is later interrogated by the FBI.
-Unbeknownst to Raven, Magneto and Professor X, the events of The Last Stand, her earlier assassination of Trask and capture in 1973 eventually leads up to a dystopian future where mutants are hunted to near extinction by unstoppable super-Sentinels partially created from her DNA.
+In X-Men: The Last Stand (2006), Raven has been captured by the government and was interrogated by them.
+She was later held in a mobile mutant prison; this time Magneto saves her from imprisonment.
+She loses her powers due to a new "cure" against mutant powers, and is abandoned by Magneto for that reason.
+Raven then turns to the government to give them info about Magneto's base of operations.
+Unknown to Raven, Magneto, and Professor X, the events of The Last Stand and her earlier assassination of Trask and capture in 1973 eventually lead to a dystopian future where mutants are hunted to near extinction by unstoppable super-Sentinels partially created from her DNA.